Q: What documents must be submitted before the MBA International Student Advisor may issue Form I-20 or Form DS-2019

 - The currency type is clearly indicated by the banking institution.

 - The bank account holder's name matches the student's name or the financial sponsor's name (as listed on the sponsor letter).

 - The document is on official bank letterhead or has an official banking institution stamp or banking institution representative's signature.

-The MBA International Student Advisor will NOT accept electronic print outs of bank statements from online accounts, copies, scans, faxes of original banking documents, or bank statements from financial sponsors without a corresponding letter of financial support.
+The MBA International Student Advisor will not accept bank statements from financial sponsors without a corresponding letter of financial support.

 Q: If I am using the Discover International Student Loan, how do I document this on my Financial Certificate?

 A: A loan approval letter is sent to the student after the loan application is completed (students request the loan approval document directly from the lender).
 This copy may be included with the Financial Certificate.

 Q: When will I receive my visa eligibility document?

 A: The processing time for the visa eligibility document is about 3 weeks from the time that complete documentation (Financial Certificate with approved supporting documents) is received by the MBA International Student Advisor.

 Q: How can I speed up the processing of my visa eligibility document?